Alazar347/ETS0117-15/README.md

 message = "My name is {} and I am {} years old.".format(name, age)
 print(message)  # Output: My name is Bob and I am 30 years old.

+isspace() Method

+Description:

+The isspace() method in Python is used to check whether all the characters in a given string are whitespace characters.
+It returns True if the string consists only of whitespace characters (spaces, tabs, newlines, etc.), and False otherwise.

+Syntax:

+string.isspace()

+Return Value:

+   - Returns True if the string contains only whitespace characters.
+   - Returns False otherwise.

+Example:

+  # Example 1: String with spaces
+s1 = "   "
+print(s1.isspace())  # Output: True

+# Example 2: String with tab and newline
+s2 = "\t\n"
+print(s2.isspace())  # Output: True

+# Example 3: String with non-whitespace characters
+s3 = "hello world"
+print(s3.isspace())  # Output: False

+# Example 4: Empty string
+s4 = ""
+print(s4.isspace())  # Output: False

+isalnum() Method

+Description:

+The isalnum() method checks if a string consists only of alphanumeric characters (letters and numbers) and contains at least one character.
+If all characters in the string are either alphabetic (a-z, A-Z) or digits (0-9), it returns True; otherwise, it returns False.

+Syntax:

+string.isalnum()

+Return Value:

+   - Returns True if all characters in the string are alphanumeric.
+   - Returns False if the string contains special characters, spaces, or is empty.

+Example:

+ # Example 1: String with letters and numbers
+s1 = "Python123"
+print(s1.isalnum())  # Output: True

+# Example 2: String with only letters
+s2 = "Python"
+print(s2.isalnum())  # Output: True

+# Example 3: String with special characters
+s3 = "Python@123"
+print(s3.isalnum())  # Output: False

+# Example 4: String with spaces
+s4 = "Python 123"
+print(s4.isalnum())  # Output: False

+# Example 5: Empty string
+s5 = ""
+print(s5.isalnum())  # Output: False